-Last year, Apple’s iOS 12 added a bunch of useful new features like Face ID, not to mention a general spruce up in the reliability department – and iOS 13 is now on the horizon with even more performance enhancements.
+Last year, Apple’s iOS 12 added a bunch of useful new features like Face ID, and more recently iOS 13 brought even more enhancements.
 Notable by its absence in both updates, however – and even missing in the upcoming iOS 14 – is the ability to set up multiple users for Face ID.

-That said, there is a workaround of sorts on the table already.
+That said, there is a workaround of sorts on the table.
 You can set up an ‘alternative appearance’ in Face ID.

 Face ID does a reasonably good job of recognizing you, even when you obscure some of your facial features.
 It can swiftly learn to see through hats, sunglasses and facial hair.

 But what if you’re the kind of person who radically transforms your appearance of an evening, or as part of your job?
 This is where the facility to ‘set up an alternative appearance’ comes in.